edne/pineal/README.md

 ----------

-This project is under an heavy rewriting/refactoring, thigs are changing frequently, if you wat to try it anyway (it is more or less working and tested) read the following section.
+This project is under an heavy rewriting/refactoring, thigs are changing frequently, if you want to try it anyway (it is more or less working and tested) read the following section.

 Usage